-In accordance with the Labour Code, the Group in its capacity as an employer in Bulgaria is obliged to pay an indemnity at the amount of the respective employee's gross remuneration for two months upon termination of employment relations due to retirement.
-If the employee has acquired within the company of the same Group ten years' service over the last twenty years, the indemnity amounts to the gross remuneration for six months.
+According to the Labor Code, the employer of companies in Bulgaria is obliged to pay its staff compensation in the amount of the gross salary of the respective employee for two months upon termination of the employment relationship with him due to retirement.
+In case the employee has acquired ten years of work experience in the enterprise or in the same group of enterprises in the last twenty years, the compensation is in the amount of the gross salary for six months..
+By their characteristics, these schemes are unfunded defined benefit plans.

+According to the Labor Law in Serbia, the employer of the Serbian company is obliged to pay the staff upon reaching retirement age a retirement compensation in the amount of at least three average salaries, calculated at the time of payment.
+According to the labor legislation in Ukraine and the collective labor agreement of the Ukrainian company, the employer is obliged to pay the staff upon reaching retirement age a benefit, which, depending on the length of service in the enterprise, can vary between 250 and 500 Ukrainian hryvnias (between 11 BGN and 23 BGN).
+Also, the company in Ukraine accrues social benefits, which are paid before retirement to employees due to specific working conditions.
+According to the labor legislation in Poland, the employer has an obligation to pay upon retirement - one gross monthly salary.
+According to the labor legislation in Belarus, there are no obligations to the staff upon retirement.
 In their nature these are unfunded defined benefit schemes.

-In accordance with the Labour Law in Serbia, the employer of the Serbian company is obliged to pay to its personnel on coming of age for retirement an indemnity at the amount of at least three average salaries calculated at the time of payment.
-In accordance with the employment legislation in Ukraine and the Collective labour Agreement of the Ukrainian company, the employer is obliged to pay to its personnel on coming of age for retirement an indemnity, which depending on the length of service with the entity may vary between UAH 250 and UAH 500 (between BGN 12 and BGN 25).
-Also, the company in Ukraine accrues social indemnities, which are paid prior to retirement of employees due to specific labour conditions.
-According to the employment legislation in Poland, the employer is obliged to pay upon retirement one gross monthly salary.

-In their nature these are unfunded defined benefit schemes.

-The calculation of the amount of these liabilities necessitates the participation of qualified actuaries in order to determine their present value at the date of the financial statements, at which they are presented in the consolidated statement of financial position, and respectively, the change in their value - in the consolidated statement of comprehensive income as follows: (a) current and past service costs, interest costs and the gains/losses on a curtailment and settlements are recognised immediately when incurred and are presented in current profit or loss under 'employee benefits expense'; and (b) effects from remeasurement of obligations that in substance represent actuarial gains and losses are recognised immediately when occurred and are presented to other comprehensive income in the item 'remeasurement of defined benefit pension plans'.
+The calculation of the amount of these liabilities necessitates the participation of qualified actuaries in order to determine their present value at the date of the financial statements, at which they are presented in the consolidated statement of financial position, and respectively, the change in their value - in the consolidated statement of comprehensive income as follows: (a) current and past service costs, interest costs and the gains/losses on a curtailment and settlements are recognised immediately when incurred and are presented in current profit or loss under 'employee benefits expense'; and (b) effects from revaluation of obligations that in substance represent actuarial gains and losses are recognised immediately when occurred and are presented to other comprehensive income in the item 'revaluation of defined benefit pension plans'.
 Actuarial gains and losses arise from changes in the actuarial assumptions and experience adjustments.